sri0606/FaceRecognition/README.md

 ### Data Privacy Analysis (Upcoming)

-In the future, we plan to expand the application's functionality to include data privacy analysis.
-Our vision is to empower users to understand how much information can be associated with the faces and objects detected in various media elements.
-This feature is aimed at individuals, organizations, and researchers seeking to evaluate privacy risks and compliance.
+In the future, plan is to expand the application's functionality to include data privacy analysis.
+This application's vision is to empower users to understand how much information can be associated with the faces and objects detected in various media elements.

-### Integration with External APIs (Upcoming)

 To enhance the privacy analysis capabilities, we intend to integrate the application with external APIs such as Google's Vision API and SerpAPI.
 These APIs will enable us to scrape the internet for relevant data linked to the detected faces and objects, ensuring that users receive comprehensive and up-to-date information.

 ## Goals